Salio24/VoidScape/README.md

 - For Arch, you need to run: `sudo pacman -S python-jinja`
 - I don't know about other distros, try `pip install Jinja2`

-Now you have several options: CLion, plain CMake
+Now you have several options: CLion, directly through CMake, and a bunch of other tools Linux can offer.

 #### CLion